Rule 14. Subpoenas

 (a)(2) A subpoena may command the person to whom it is directed to appear and testify or to produce in court or to allow inspection of records, papers or other objects, other than those records pertaining to a victim covered by Subsection (b).
 The court may quash or modify the subpoena if compliance would be unreasonable.

 (a)(3) A subpoena may be served by any person over the age of 18 years who is not a party.
-Service shall be made by delivering a copy of the subpoena to the witness or interpreter personally and notifying the witness or interpreter of the contents.
-A peace officer shall serve any subpoena delivered for service in the peace officer's county.
+Service must be made by delivering a copy of the subpoena to the witness or interpreter personally and notifying the witness or interpreter of the contents.
+A peace officer must serve any subpoena delivered for service in the peace officer's county.

 (a)(5) A subpoena may compel the attendance of a witness from anywhere in the state.